Shedding light on lesser-known and less common cancers

 Gall bladder cancer

-Gall bladder cancer, which affects more women than men, begins in the innermost layer of tissue and spreads through the outer layers as it grows.
+Gall bladder cancer affects more than 800 Australians a year, with more women affected than men.
+Gall bladder cancer begins in the innermost layer of tissue and spreads through the outer layers as it grows.

-There are no symptoms of the disease in its early stages, which makes it difficult to detect early.
+There are no symptoms of the disease in its early stages, which makes it difficult to detect.
 Later-stage symptoms may include:

 • jaundice